KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 (Protocol Under Construction 🛠️)

 # Protocol 10: Editorial Care
 _An Incomplete History of Research Ethics_ is not an academic journal with the usual structures in place, such as editorial staff.
 Rather, it is about creating content and disseminating it as a community.
-Some structure is proposed in [Protocol 3](#Protocol-3-Contribution-Types) regarding _ways_ one can contribute, including reviewing, proofreading and copy-editing.
-The present protocol reinforces the principle of _Duty od Care_ listed in the [code of conduct](#Protocol-1-Code-of-Conduct) to ensure these three contribution types in particular are made to the standards of Lau's _ethics of editorial care_ ([2022](https://medicalhealthhumanities.com/2022/02/07/notes-toward-an-ethics-of-editorial-care/)).
+Some structure is proposed in [Protocol 3](#Protocol-3-Contribution-Types) regarding ways one can contribute, including reviewing, proofreading and copy-editing stories.
+The present protocol reinforces the principle of _Duty of Care_ listed in the [Code of Conduct](#Protocol-1-Code-of-Conduct) to ensure these three contribution types in particular are made to the standards of Lau's ([2022](https://medicalhealthhumanities.com/2022/02/07/notes-toward-an-ethics-of-editorial-care/)) _Ethics of Editorial Care_.
 <details>
   <summary>Click to expand!</summary>